Last updated on 6th November 2024 at 17:37 by Alex Nicholas

 You can improve a page's Google rankings by focusing on keyword-optimised internal linking anchor text.
 That's because the anchor text sends a clear indication to Google about what keywords you want the target page to rank for.

-For example, I'm an eCommerce SEO consultant, and my home page is the page on my website that's optimized for the term SEO consultant.
+For example, we offer link building services, and our home page is the page on my website that's optimized for the term link building services.

 As you can see I've internally linked to my home page with the search term “SEO consultant” being used as the anchor text.
 Now whilst this is technically using keywords on other pages within your website, you're still adding keywords in key areas to promote specific pages.